- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Cato Corporation has experienced steady, albeit moderate, historical growth in its store count and revenue over the long term.
-Growth has been driven by opening new stores and expanding its merchandise assortment.
-However, in recent years, the company has faced challenges in maintaining consistent top-line growth due to increased competition and shifts in consumer spending.
+Historical Growth: Historically, Cato Corporation has demonstrated growth through store expansion and increased sales volume.
+However, in recent years, the company has faced challenges in maintaining consistent growth due to the evolving retail landscape.

 Summary